 02 Nov, 2020 Time to take responsibility to educate our own children and youth again

-It’s time to educate our own children and youth again
+> Time to educate our own again <

 The Jesuits said, ‘Give me the child until he is 7 and I will give you the man’ – repeating a saying hailing back at least as far as the Greek philosopher Aristotle.
 Hitler copied a time-tested pattern of socialism by taking state control of education and made it free for all.
 Through this he could indoctrinate the thinking of the children, and a generation later they were his.
 It doesn’t matter what side you are playing for – the education of children is important!

 In our Christian understanding, the responsibility for discipling children in the Christian faith rests with the parents.

 “These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.Tie them as symbols on your hands and bind them on your foreheads.Write them on the doorframes of your houses and on your gates.”

 But what about children and youth from non-Christian homes?
 If they attend a Sunday school or youth group, logically the responsibility rests with the Christian community they are part of.
 My understanding is that this is where our cultural ideas of having ‘youth groups’ in our churches came from.
 The original idea was outreach – rather than the discipleship of youth from Christian families.

 CHAPTER 1 – An increasing tide of hostility for our young to stand against

 The current against the Christian view of live, care and love is increasing.